Chat with us, powered by LiveChat

 Other Litigations

-The Detroit, Michigan, office also works closely with Weitz & Luxenberg’s other locations on the cases the firm chooses to handle, including asbestos-related lung cancer and mesothelioma, personal injury & medical malpractice , and defective drugs & medical devices.
+The Detroit, Michigan, office also works closely with Weitz & Luxenberg’s other locations on the cases the firm chooses to handle, including asbestos-related lung cancer and mesotheliomapersonal injury & medical malpractice, and defective drugs & medical devices.

-• What assets does the Detroit office of Weitz & Luxenberg bring to the Midwest?
+What assets does the Detroit office of Weitz & Luxenberg bring to the Midwest?

 Weitz & Luxenberg has a formidable presence in markets throughout the country and this simply extends that presence to the Midwest in a new and more pronounced way.
+We’ve had clients in the Midwest for years, but this office establishes our presence here to indicate we’re committed to this region

-• How does that commitment take shape?
+How does that commitment take shape?

 What we do here is part of what is really a national practice.
 However, it says a couple of things.

-Number one, it says we’re committed to the city of Detroit at a time when I think this city is positioned to grow significantly.
+Number one, it says we’re committed to the city of Detroit at a time when this city is positioned to grow significantly.
 Number two, we have a commitment to environmental justice, particularly as it relates to the Flint water case, which we have been involved in for some time now.

-• How does the work in the Flint water case reflect the historical approach Weitz & Luxenberg has taken in environmental litigation?
+How does the work in the Flint water case reflect the historical approach Weitz & Luxenberg has taken in environmental litigation?

 The Flint Water Crisis, which has really captivated the attention of the country, is emblematic of the type of case where Weitz & Luxenberg has come into a community – particularly an underdog community – that has been threatened by an environmental crisis or disaster.
 These are communities where the people’s health has been threatened, their economic lifeblood has been threatened, and their homes have been threatened.
+We come in and let that community know they have an advocate.
+And that advocate is ready, willing, and able to take on powerful governmental forces and also powerful private companies.
+These powerful adversaries are economically advantaged, so we try to level the playing field for these communities.
+We let people in the community know we have the strength and wherewithal to have their backs.

-• Does Weitz & Luxenberg’s local office expansion mirror America’s growth through the industrial growth of the country?
+Does Weitz & Luxenberg’s local office expansion mirror America’s growth through the industrial growth of the country?

 There may not be a city in the country that crystalizes the idea of representing the common person more than the city of Detroit – a city that’s taken it on the chin and is coming back.
+That is very much the persona of the people Weitz & Luxenberg fight for.
+Throughout the history of this firm, we’ve taken on the cases of the common man and made those our struggle and our fight.

-Consumer protection, environmental regulations, and antitrust cases – all of these were areas where I gained experience in the AG’s office and that I’m expanding on in my career at Weitz & Luxenberg.
+The head of our Detroit office was born in Flint and grew up there.
+He began his legal career working for the Michigan Attorney General’s (AG) office.
+Consumer protection, environmental regulations, and antitrust cases – all of these were areas where he gained experience in the AG’s office and that he’s expanding on in his career at Weitz & Luxenberg.

 The first step with any litigation is to sit down and talk with an experienced lawyer.
 That lawyer can help you think through your situation and determine the best way to proceed.
 Your lawyer’s goal is to get you any compensation you deserve.
-It could be compensation for pain and suffering or it could be for property damage – or needing to relocate your home or business, among other things.
+It could be compensation for pain and suffering or it could be for property damage – or needing to relocate your home or business, among other things

 Yes.
 The time varies by state and injury, but usually it is 2-3 years after you have been injured or your property’s been harmed.
 A lawyer can help you figure out how many months, or even days, you may have to file your lawsuit.